HIV drugs touted as weapon in war on coronavirus - France 24

 Doctors have also combined the treatment with another anti-flu drug called oseltamivir, hoping the creative cocktail can sap the new coronavirus of its strength.

-But Thai doctors cautioned the medicine needed to be given under supervision due to possible side effects or it clashing with pre-existing medications.
+But Thai doctors urged caution, saying the medicine needed to be given under supervision due to possible side effects.

 - Does it actually work? -